ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 ## Create the virtual environment
 A good practice is always to use a virtual environment when dealing with python code.
-This because it allows you to run multiple applications with different dependencies in the same OS without conflicting each other.
+This is because it allows you to run multiple applications with different dependencies in the same OS without conflicts.

 Create and activate the virtual environment: